Strategies and initiatives

 The Invasive plants and animals policy framework presents the government's approach to the management of invasive species.

-The objectives of the Viticulture biosecurity strategic plan are to provide a biosecurity policy forum for government and major stakeholders and to provide leadership in the planning and management of state vine health issues.
+The Victorian Viticulture Biosecurity Committee (VVBC) has been established to provide leadership in the planning and management of state vine health issues.

 Cultural and creative economy